esplinr/evernym-docs/Customer-Manual/README.md

 * Customers must provide instructions for reproducing issues starting with a clean version of the product with no customizations on a supported environment.
 * Evernym support engineers will not debug customer code except under a separate agreement.
 * Support is for defined environments.
 Customers can use other environments, but must reproduce issues on the defined supported environment before contacting Evernym support engineers.
+* Support outside of US business hours is only provided by explicit agreement, except at Evernym's discretion.

 ### Categorizing Issue Severity